visserle/AnkiOps/README.md

 #### 4. Drift Detection & Recovery

-**Solution**: "Stale card" detection with automatic re-creation
+**Solution**: "Stale note" detection with automatic re-creation

 **What is drift?**
-- Card exists in Markdown with `card_id: 123`
+- Note exists in Markdown with `note_id: 123`
 - But ID 123 no longer exists in Anki (manually deleted)

 **How it's resolved (import)**:
-1. Phase 1: Try to update card 123 → fails
+1. Phase 1: Try to update note 123 → fails
 2. Mark as "stale"
 3. Phase 3: Re-create in Anki with new ID (e.g., 456)
-4. Phase 4: Update Markdown: `<!-- card_id: 123 -->` → `<!-- card_id: 456 -->`
+4. Phase 4: Update Markdown: `<!-- note_id: 123 -->` → `<!-- note_id: 456 -->`

 **Result**: Drift is automatically healed.
-Content preserved, but review history lost (new card).
+Content preserved, but review history lost (new note).

 #### 5. Deletions

 **Solution**: Bidirectional orphan cleanup

 **Markdown → Anki (Import)**:
-- Cards in Anki deck but NOT in Markdown file → deleted from Anki
+- Notes in Anki deck but NOT in Markdown file → deleted from Anki
-- Exception: Cards claimed by other files are moved, not deleted
+- Exception: Notes claimed by other files are moved, not deleted

 **Anki → Markdown (Export)**:
 - **Orphaned decks**: File has `deck_id` but deck doesn't exist → delete file
-- **Orphaned cards**: Card has `card_id` but card doesn't exist → remove block
+- **Orphaned notes**: Note has `note_id` but note doesn't exist → remove block

 Deletions propagate in both directions to maintain consistency.